 As the temperatures continue to drop outside, rodents will continue to be on the hunt for warm, dry shelter.
-And even if you’ve mitigated the risks of rodents in your home, that doesn’t mean that they aren’t following you (and your belongings) elsewhere.
+Even if you know what attracts mice, even if you’ve mitigated the risks of rodents in your home, that doesn’t mean that they aren’t following you (and your belongings) elsewhere.

 If you’re keeping personal belongings “out of sight and out of mind” in storage, you may be unknowingly inviting rodents in to make themselves comfortable among your valuables.